micmania1/oddson/README.md

-# Odds on?
+# Odds on

-A monorepo for the odds on web, api and whatever comes after it.
+A monorepo for the odds application.

 ## [Web](services/web)